-Wood charcoal is formed when carbon-containing raw wood is carbonized in a limited supply of air with no oxygen called Pyrolysis.
+Wood activated carbon is formed when carbon-containing raw wood is carbonized in a limited supply of air with no oxygen called Pyrolysis.
 The wood substance is forced to decompose into Wood charcoal, a black porous solid consisting mainly of elemental carbon.

 Wood Activated Carbon